 "I can see my rainbow calling me through the misty breeze of my waterfall." - Jimi Hendrix

 The well known waterfall and nature photographer, author, and teacher Kevin Adams has released an instructional DVD on photographing waterfalls.
 The DVD also includes a section on post processing waterfall images, a slide show of 40 images with Kevin's approach to shooting them, and some outtakes moments during the shooting of the video.
 Just the scenery itself in the video is worth the price.
 The DVD is full of beautiful western North Carolina fall color and flowing water.
 I just watched it last night and picked up several new tips on both shooting and PP. Click here to go to the section of Kevin's site that tells more about the DVD.
+This year also marks the 5th annual Foto Fest which is the brainchild of Kevin and fellow photographer Bill Lea.
+This is the premier photography workshop in the southeast, so mark your calendars for September 11-14 and plan to attend!
+Click the link below for more details.

 I just updated my Prints for Sale page and have added a new product - ThinWraps.
 I have also made it much easier to see the print prices and have added satin finish Metal Prints.